elastic/beats/metricbeat/module/kubernetes/kubecontroller/README.md

 ## Metrics insight

 http_request_duration_microseconds The HTTP request latencies in microseconds.
+Summary
     - handler
-    - quantile

-http_request_size_bytes The HTTP request sizes in bytes.
-    - handler
-    - quantile

-http_requests_total Total number of HTTP requests made
+http_requests_total Total number of HTTP requests made.
+Counter
     - code
     - handler
     - method

+http_request_size_bytes The HTTP request sizes in bytes.
+Summary
+    - handler

 http_response_size_bytes The HTTP response sizes in bytes.
+Summary
     - handler
-    - quantile

-rest_client_request_duration_seconds_bucket: Request latency in seconds.
-Broken down by verb and URL.
-    - url
-    - verb
-    - le

-rest_client_requests_total: Number of HTTP requests, partitioned by status code, method, and host.
+rest_client_requests_total Number of HTTP requests, partitioned by status code, method, and host.
+Counter
     - code
     - host
     - method

-workqueue_work_duration_seconds_bucket: How long in seconds processing an item from workqueue takes
-    - name: object name
-    - le

-workqueue_queue_duration_seconds_bucket: How long in seconds an item stays in workqueue before being requested
+workqueue_longest_running_processor_seconds.
+Gauge
     - name:
-    - le:

 workqueue_unfinished_work_seconds: How many seconds of work has done that is in progress and hasn't been observed by work_duration.
 Large values indicate stuck threads.
 One can deduce the number of stuck threads by observing the rate at which this increases.
-    - name:

-workqueue_retries_total: Total number of retries handled by workqueue
+Gauge
     - name:

 process_cpu_seconds_total: Total user and system CPU time spent in seconds. process_open_fds Number of open file descriptors.